Men with same-sex partners 28 times more likely to get HIV - U.N.

 “Human rights are universal - no one is excluded, not sex workers, gay men and other men who have sex with men, people who inject drugs, transgender people, prisoners or migrants,” said Michel Sidibe, executive director of UNAIDS.

-“Bad laws that criminalise HIV transmission, sex work, personal drug use and sexual orientation or hinder access to services must go, and go now.”
+“Bad laws that criminalize HIV transmission, sex work, personal drug use and sexual orientation or hinder access to services must go, and go now.”

-Reporting by Hugo Greenhalgh, Editing by Claire Cozens.
-Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, property rights, climate change and resilience.
-Visit news.trust.org